-21 What are the rules prohibiting or controlling the financial relationships between healthcare professionals and suppliers of products and services?
+What are the rules prohibiting or controlling the financial relationships between healthcare professionals and suppliers of products and services?

 There are several bodies of law that refer in general terms to the relationship between the pharmaceutical industry and healthcare professionals, such as the Health Law and Health Law Regulations (including those that concern the sanitary control of activities, establishments, products and services).

-Industry Codes of Practice complement this regulation.
+Industry Codes of Practice complement these regulations.
 The Council of Ethics and Transparency of the Pharmaceutical Industry (CETIFARMA) has issued the following self-regulatory instruments:

-- the Code of Ethics and Transparency of the Pharmaceutical Industry (Code of Ethics & Transparency); - the Code of Good Practices of Promotion (Code of GPP); and - the Code of Good Practices of Interaction of the Pharmaceutical Industry with Patient Organisations (Code of GPI).
+- the Code of Ethics and Transparency of the Pharmaceutical Industry; - · the Code of Good Practices of Promotion (GPP Code); and - the Code of Good Practices of Interaction of the Pharmaceutical Industry with Patient Organisations).

 The latest versions of these Codes have been in force since 1 April 2013.
-Affiliate members of CANIFARMA are required to follow these Codes.
+Affiliate members of the National Chamber of the Pharmaceutical Industry (CANIFARMA) are required to follow these Codes.
 CETIFARMA supervises members' and adherents' compliance.